Cost of living

 The general cost and standards of living in Singapore

 There’s no denying it: Singapore is an expensive country.
-While the post-COVID-19 inflation crisis has not been as severe in the Lion City as in Western countries, residents are still faced with elevated prices and a steep cost of living.
+While the post-COVID-19 inflation crisis has not been as severe in Lion City as in other countries, residents are still faced with elevated prices and a steep cost of living.

 Singapore is also an outlier in the Association of Southeast Asian Nations (ASEAN) region.
-It stands out from its South-East Asian neighbors, with a score of 85.9 out of 100 on Numbeo’s Cost of Living Index.
-To put that in perspective: the next highest South-East Asian country is Brunei, with 55.2.
-In this way, the Lion City’s high cost of living puts it on par with Hong Kong or affluent Western cities like Zurich and New York.
+It stands out from its Southeast Asian neighbors, with a score of 85.9 out of 100 on Numbeo’s Cost of Living Index.
+To put that in perspective, the next highest South-East Asian country is Brunei, with 55.2.
+In this way, the Lion City’s high cost of living puts it on par with Hong Kong or affluent cities like Zurich and New York.

 Crowds of people ride an escalator in a shopping mall in Singapore